Deepak42074/Physical-Verification-using-SKY130/README.md

 sudo make install
 ```

-The ```make``` process grabs the SKY130 repository and submodules, as well as a few third party repositories to use in the install.
+The "make" process grabs the SKY130 repository and submodules, as well as a few third party repositories to use in the install.
 It then builds the libraries from these various repositories.

 The libraries supported by open_pdks are:
 - Digital standard cells (ex: sky130_fd_sc_hd)